1j01/audio-sponge/README.md

 ## What it does

-* Accepts search terms in the UI (e.g. "acapella", "coin collect", "grass sound effect")
+* Accepts search terms in the UI (e.g. "a cappella", "coin collect", "grass sound effect")

 * Collects audio by searching SoundCloud, OpenGameArt, and/or the filesystem (TODO: more sources - maybe Napster, maybe Spotify, maybe general web search engines filtered to audio files (Bing and DuckDuckGo have `filetype:mp3` support but still need filtering to actual mp3 files).)